-We sat down with Harry Monga and Narciso Cruz to talk about how anxiety affects children today, & what parents can do about it.
-Harry & Narciso teach the YES!
+We sat down with Harry Monga and Narciso Cruz to talk about how anxiety affects children today, and what parents can do about it.
+Harry and Narciso teach the YES!
 Program full-time in schools in the NY/NJ metropolitan region and in communities across the nation.
-During the summers, Harry and Narciso teach youth programs at the Art of Living Retreat Center in Boone, NC.
-At the Center this summer they will be teaching several different programs, including an SAT prep program that incorporates world renowned stress-management training from the YES!
+During the summers, Harry and Narciso teach youth programs at the Art of Living Retreat Center in Boone, North Carolina, including an SAT prep program that incorporates world renowned stress-management training from the YES!
 Program.

 1. What can parents do to help their children manage anxiety?

 Harry: First of all, they can’t get anxious in the process of relieving their child of anxiety.
 If they have an intention to help their children, they have to be in a place where they are really calm, or at least calm enough for them to be of some help.

 Know that there are a lot of things that can get rid of anxiety.
 There’s no shortage of things that parents can do for their children to help them cope with anxiety.

 Anxiety is just another negative emotion.
 Like any other negative emotion, it’s something that can be worked with.
 And it is part of the system.
 Everybody gets anxious.
 It’s very natural, and it’s healthy.

 2. Can mindfulness and meditation help youth with anxiety?